 - We recommend that you only have one Assign in group rule to avoid confusion, as rules can only assign conversations that are not already assigned.
 In other words, the earliest assignment rule will trigger but subsequent ones won’t work to re-assign these conversations.

-- You can set up to a limit of 100 conversations per teammate.
+- You can set up to a limit of up to 100 conversations per teammate.

 - If you use the Assign in group load balancing action in a rule but do not set any load balance limits for teammates, then the load balancing rule will still assign to teammates with the least number of assigned conversations first.
 The difference in this case is that the assigning will continue without a cap.

 - If everyone is at capacity, Front will not assign more conversations and will pause.
 If any teammate goes below capacity, then Front will start assigning again from the oldest conversation being assigned to the teammate with the least amount of assigned conversation.
 There is logic in place such that once there is a queue of conversations, Front’s rule engine will ping each minute to check teammate capacity.
 If anyone has capacity, Front’s rule engine will assign conversations until everyone is at capacity again.
 If the rule engine checks and no teammate has capacity, the clock will extend checks over time to be less frequent - up to 15 min.
 Once assignments resume that clock resets to 1 min polling checks.